 6. Preveli Beach

 More palms on the radar!
 Don´t miss a chance to climb down and visit Preveli Beach.
 It might not be the first place to pop up when you start researching what to see in Crete.
 But it´s such a unique location!
-Preveli Beach is surrounded by a palm forest and there´s a small stream running through the center out to sea.

 Also read: Best beaches in Spain Off The Beaten Path

-As I’ve already mentioned, there’s so much to see and do on Crete that its hard to see it all in a week or two.
+As I’ve already mentioned, there’s so much to see and do on Crete that it is hard to see it all in a week or two.
 It´s like one week in Greece – never enough, but perfect to kick off and start getting to know the culture, food, and history!

 Here I leave you more places we considered to visit, but simply had no time to cover everything we wanted.
 Crete really has so much to offer, whether you’re a nature or history lover, or even if you plan a simple laid-back beach vacation, – you’ll have plenty of choices.
 One way or another, you´ll have a good reason to come back!